 What are the benefits and drawbacks of using Google Ordering?

-We have noted in early results that it seems Google gives higher ranking and greater visibility to restaurants who use this service.
-This makes sense; the search engine aims to provide the best answer to searchers, so featuring locations with “Order Online” capabilities for those seeking pickup or delivery meals enables Google to provide an experience that searcher is likely to appreciate.
+We have noted in early results that it seems Google gives higher ranking and greater visibility to restaurant owners who use this service.
+This makes sense; the search engine aims to provide the best answer to searchers, so featuring locations with its “Order Online” digital experience for those seeking pickup or delivery meals aligns with its goal to provide an optimal consumer experience.

 On the flip side, this is another example of Google acting as a transactional layer between businesses and their customers.
 Google wants to keep visitors inside its own ecosystem, so if your preference is to have people order from your site, you could lose traffic.

-Smart Google Ordering Strategy Tips for Restaurant Brands
+Smart Google Food Ordering Strategy Tips for Growth-Minded Restaurants

-Food delivery apps have taken a bite out of restaurant margins that were already slim to begin with.
-There may be additional costs and reduced revenue with delivery, as well, with additional packaging/delivery costs and less opportunity to upsell.
-What’s more, Google Ordering and DoorDash alike want to get restaurants into their ecosystem, where you will forever be competing against whatever other options are in that ecosystem.
+Food delivery apps have taken a bite out of restaurant margins, which have struggled over the past few years.
+Third-party fees and reduced revenue with delivery, as well, with additional packaging/delivery costs and less opportunity to upsell.
+What’s more, Google Food Ordering and DoorDash alike want to get restaurants into their ecosystem, where you will forever be competing against whatever other options are in that ecosystem.

-Relying on these external services on an ongoing basis, whether Google Ordering or dealing directly with a delivery app, may come with a greater cost than your brand can bear.
+Relying on these external services on an ongoing basis, whether Google Food Ordering or dealing directly with a delivery third-party app, may come with a greater cost than your brand can bear.

 Consider using these sources as lead generators, instead.

-If you decide that online ordering with Google or another service is not right for your restaurant brand, it is important that you are still able to offer convenience and ease of use to customers wishing to order online for pickup or delivery.
+If you decide that online ordering with Google or other delivery solutions is not right for your restaurant brand, it is important that you are still able to offer convenience and ease of use to customers wishing to order online for pickup or delivery.

 Jimmy John’s is a great example of this, with its “Freaky Fast, Freaky Fresh” delivery promise.
 The sandwich brand will accept orders online or by phone, but only delivers within 5 minutes of any location: